Kenny Wallace: 2001–2015

 In July 2012, Wallace was guaranteed a ride for one race in the No. 22 Penske Racing Nationwide car, but Sam Hornish Jr. was given the ride.
+In 2012, Wallace won the DIRTcar Summit Racing Equipment Modified Nationals Championship, a moment that he has called the highlight of his racing career.
+During the season, he won two races and secured seven top-fives and ten top-tens.
+In 2013 Wallace finished in fourth place with one win and nine top-tens.

 In 2013, Wallace ran the inaugural Mudsummer Classic at Eldora Speedway and after winning the fourth heat race, he finished seventeenth after starting fourth in the event.
 He also ran at Chicagoland Speedway in the Truck Series, as well as running a limited schedule in the Nationwide Series for RAB Racing; at the Chicagoland Nationwide race, he made his nine-hundredth start in NASCAR's top three divisions.
 In late September, he qualified Brian Vickers' Sprint Cup Series car at New Hampshire Motor Speedway, due to a scheduling conflict; Vickers drove in the race and finished seventh.

 In early 2015, Wallace competed in the Chili Bowl Midget Nationals for Loyet Motorsports.
 Also in 2015, Kenny's brother, Mike Wallace, had open heart surgery.
 Kenny was announced as his replacement in the Winn-Dixie 300 at Talladega, driving the No. 26 Xfinity Series Toyota for JGL Racing.
 Wallace was involved in a late-race accident and finished 38th.
 He joined RAB Racing for the Iowa race in June with the sponsorship from U.S. Cellular, finishing a respectable 23rd after starting from the rear of the field.
 He also announced that he would run his final NASCAR race at Iowa with Joe Gibbs Racing in August.
 He finished fifteenth in his final NASCAR start.

+Wallace's 547 starts were the most in Xfinity Series history until Jeremy Clements surpassed him in 2026.